 Jill Shepherd sat her first insight meditation retreat in Thailand in 1999.
 She currently divides her time between the US, Australia and New Zealand, teaching residential retreats and supporting local communities to explore the Dharma in daily life.

-Listen to one of Rodney's talks: Abiding with Creation given at IMS on March 11, 2014 – 44 minutes, 30.4 MB Download
+Listen to one of Jill's talks: Dukkha, and the Ending of Dukkah, given at IMS on December 3, 2017 – 61 minutes, 41.8 MB Download

 Ajahn Sucitto became a bhikkhu in Thailand in 1976.
 He has been closely associated with Ajahn Sumedho since 1977, and was abbot of Cittaviveka Buddhist Monastery in Chithurst, England from 1992 to 2014.
 He has taught at IMS since 1989.
 Free-distribution books, articles and talks can be downloaded from his website.